 Another reason why having a fast loading site is essential is conversion rates.
 Slow loading pages could be disastrous for an e-commerce site, for instance.
 The frustration of having to wait for what can feel like an eternity could be enough to discourage some buyers.
 This is why you have to make sure that all of your pages load up correctly; especially your landing and product pages.

 If you want to boost speed, however, chances are you’ll have to work with a professional team.
-Teams like WSI Digital Web, for instance, will be able to review your site and see what you’re doing wrong.
+Teams like Vudu, for instance, will be able to review your site and see what you’re doing wrong.
 While there are some things that you can do on your own, a professional team will allow you to really take things to another level and have it run much faster while still maintaining the site’s overall appearance.

 Slow loading pages affect visibility